Royal Almanac: Last generation Houry

-Stephen Lawrence Testu worked as a clerk in the family home Debure since 1788, and had gradually won the confidence of the household.
-Because of the absence of Mr. Debure, Anne-Charlotte is alone with his two son.
-Despite their age difference, he is 20 years younger than she, she married Testu July 1795.
-Testu few highlights its knowledge in the profession to convince him to transfer the management of printing.
-It accepts in 1797 and offered him priority over the rights of the Almanac in exchange for a perpetual annuity of 800 francs, then she completely abandons the Almanac.
-This influx of money seems to turn the head Testu who play games and learn to enjoy the easy life, neglects the direction of its establishment and constantly running out of money, he contracted many loans that gradually ruining his business.
-Relations were strained with his wife because he left the marital home in September 1801 and the only ties that bind the couple are now linked to multiple trials they s'intentent.
+Stephen Lawrence Testu worked as a clerk in the Debure family home since 1788, and had gradually won the confidence of the household.
+Because of the absence of Mr. Debure, Anne-Charlotte is left alone with her two son.
+Despite their age difference, he is 20 years younger than her, she married Testu in July 1795.
+Testu highlights his knowledge in the profession to convince her to transfer the management of printing to him.
+She accepts in 1797 and offered him priority over the rights of the Almanac in exchange for a perpetual annuity of 800 francs, and subsequently completely abandons the Almanac.
+This influx of money seems to get to Testu's head, who indulges in gambling and develops a taste for the easy life.
+He neglects the direction of his establishment and constantly runs out of money.
+He takes on many loans which gradually ruin his business.
+Relations were strained with his wife because he left the marital home in September 1801, and the only ties that bind the couple a result of the multiple lawsuits they initiate against each other.

-In 1810, Testu secretly sold the rights of the Almanac in which he partnered with Guyot.
-Anne-Charlotte d'Houry opposes this sale she saw as a usurpation, but loses the case in 1812.
-She gets in return a pension of 1 200 francs Testu does not pay.
-Indeed, a decree of 1820 declares the debtor more than 90 000 francs...
-In 1814, due to the large sums invested by Guyot in the case, an order confirming the owner of the Almanac, a copy of this order is also printed at the end of the following books.
-Testu still gets Guyot repayment of its debts and an annuity of 2,400 francs.
+In 1810, Testu secretly sold the rights of the Almanac to Guyot, with whom he partners.
+Anne-Charlotte d'Houry opposes this sale that she saw as a usurpation, but loses the case in 1812.
+She gets in return a pension of 1 200 francs, which Testu fails to pay.
+Indeed, a decree in 1820 declares him in debt of more than 90 000 francs...
+In 1814, due to the large sums invested by Guyot in the case, a legal order confirms him to be the owner of the Almanac.
+A copy of this order is also printed at the end of the following books.
+Testu still obtains from Guyot the repayment of his debts and a life annuity of 2,400 francs.